InjectorGames/injectorgames.github.io/index.md

 <meta name="theme-color" content="#ffffff">

 # Injector Engine
-Open-source application and game [engine](https://github.com/InjectorGames/InjectorEngine).
+An open-source application and game development [engine](https://github.com/InjectorGames/InjectorEngine).
 With rendering based on [Vulkan](https://wikipedia.org/wiki/Vulkan_(API)) and [OpenGL](https://wikipedia.org/wiki/OpenGL) graphics API's.
 Currently supports Windows, Linux and Mac OS.
 Will also support Android and iOS in the future.
-Also support [OpenVR](https://wikipedia.org/wiki/OpenVR) (on Windows and Linux).
-Contains a lot off usefful stuff, like TCP SSL/TLS sockets.
+Also supports [OpenVR](https://wikipedia.org/wiki/OpenVR) (on Windows and Linux).
+Contains a lot of useful stuff, like TCP SSL/TLS sockets.

+# Starnet
+In development space adventure online game, about survival in space.
+The player appears on a random planet, where he can build his spaceship and travel to other planets in the universe.
+The universe will be synchronized between all players, maintaining a large number of connections in real time.